cicology/Cicology/README.md

 Thank you for visiting my little corner of the internet.
 This is my workbench where I create magic and share with the world.

 Brief Introduction
-I am a Logistics Graduate, with experience within Supply Chain Management in the Distribution, Warehousing, Transportation as well as e-Commerce.
-I am currently enrolled in a Master's in Science with the WorldQuant University where I use the skills and knowledge across other aspects of my professional endavours.
+I am a developer and an (un)professional penetration tester, with an interest in inforce.
 I take on the world through childlike lens and would love to learn more and work on a couple of tech related projects.
+There is nothing much for the public, but hopefully that will change soon.

 - 🔭 I'm currently learning cybersecurity, Linux, Python, Automation, Data Science, Machine Learning and other miscellaneous topics.